-Preperation may be required prior to the fitting of the veneers.
-If so, the dentsit will need to establish how much enamel needs to be shaven off each tooth.
-Your dentist will use, what is known as, a modified preperation techinque, which will ensure that no excess of enamel is removed from the surface of the tooth.
+- Preparation: may be required before the fitting of the veneers.
+If so, the dentist will need to establish how much enamel needs to be shaven off each tooth.
+Your dentist will use, what is known as, a modified preparation technique, which will ensure that no excess enamel is removed from the surface of the tooth.
 Your dentist will then continue to do this for each tooth that requires it.
-Each tooth will be checked with a siliocon index to ensure that the correct depth has been acheived before the crowns are placed.

-During the final fitting stage of your treatment, your custom crowns will be fitted onto the pre-existing teeth using a composite bonding.
-Before this, The tooth surface for each crown will be etched with phosphoric acid for 30 seconds.
-The bonding agent will then be applied to the tooth surface along with NXS 3 cerment being placed into the filling surface of the crown.
-The crown will then be applied to the prepared area and spot cured.
-Excess cerment will be removed.
+- Fitting your Dental Veneers: During the final fitting stage of your treatment, your custom veneers will be fitted onto the pre-existing teeth using composite bonding.
+Before this, the tooth surface will be etched with phosphoric acid for 30 seconds.
+The bonding agent will then be applied to the tooth surface along with NXS 3 cement being placed into the filling surface of the veneer.
+The Veneers will then be applied to the prepared area and spot cured.
+Excess cement will be removed.

 Book your dental consultation in one of our practices: